Skip To Main Content

 Intel Virtual RAID on CPU

 4. Select the option All Intel VMD Controllers.
 This will display the list of drives detected and the menu options to create RAID volumes.
-See the below figures as reference.
+Refer to the figure below

 SSDs detected and menu options to create RAID

 5. Create the desired RAID volume by selecting the drives and the RAID level.
-See the below figures as reference.
+Refer to the figures below

 Create RAID Volumes